 In 1862 Richard Clayborne Stewart Sr. opened the Stewart Iron Fence Company in Covington, Kentucky.
 Within four years the company grew to more 150 employees—an auspicious opening for one of Kentucky’s finest companies.
 By the turn of the century, Stewart Iron was considered the largest ornamental iron furniture manufacturer in the US.
 But that wasn’t all.
 They were also the largest ornamental fence company in the world, employing more than 700 workers.
 The company began to diversify.
 In 1902, the business incorporated under three separate names: The Stewart Structural and Iron Bridge Company, The Stewart Iron Fence Works, and The Stewart Jail Works.

 As their reputation grew, so did the prestige of the projects they were awarded.
-Stewart Iron created all of the benches and site amenities for New York City’s Central Park, the light fixtures in Congress, the fencing and gates surrounding the Panama Canal, and the jail cells for such notorious prison as Alcatraz, Sing-Sing, and Leavenworth.
+Stewart Iron created all of the benches and site amenities for New York City’s Central Park, the light fixtures in the U.S. Capitol Building, the fencing and gates surrounding the Panama Canal, and the jail cells for such notorious prison as Alcatraz, Sing-Sing, and Leavenworth.

 The Stewart family also expanded its business by marrying into other prominent manufacturing families such as Sanders Monuments and Firestone Tires.
 As a result, Stewart cornered the market on cemetery fencing across America.
 They also merged with US Motor Trucks and ultimately manufactured all of the heavy duty trucks used by the US Army during WWI.